wilsond-gds/progress-button/README.md

 # progress-button
-Initial ideas for a button that
+Initial ideas for a form submit button that reassures the user work is ongoing even if the user interface hasn't changed.